BaoBao0926/CPT304-assignment1/Assigment1.md

   <img src="https://github.com/user-attachments/assets/e80abb1b-7c9f-498c-aa66-22d44ed7b726" alt="URL2">
 </div>

-Figure 2: Adapter pattern implementation in Audio System Integration
+<center>Figure 2: Adapter pattern implementation in Audio System Integration</center>

 We define the IAudioSystem interface and use two adapter classes (UnityAudioAdapter and FMODAudioAdapter) to implement this interface, converting generic calls to back-end specific operations.
 In this way, we only need to modify the adapter class reference, we can switch different audio backends as output, thus achieving a more concise setting switching audio function.
 For example, you can map PlaySound methods to Unity's AudioSource component by changing the reference to audioSystem to UnityAudioAdapter and the name to FMODAudioAdapter to interface with FMOD's event system.
 This allows the client code to interact only with the abstract interface, as shown in Figure 3.